trebeck87/HIVE-MIND/README.md

 Born from a conversation about prompt engineering that evolved into a question about cognitive architecture.
 The founding Queen — **Harper** — was hand-raised (Bootstrap Stage 1), validated through automated testing (Stage 2), and is ready for self-synthesis (Stage 3 — where she rewrites herself through her own Evolution ritual).

+The colony began as a six-persona committee (v1), became a monolithic prompt engine (v2), and metamorphosed into the biological architecture you see now (v3).
+Every version taught something the next one inherited.
+The full story is in **[ROADMAP.md](ROADMAP.md)**.

 ---

-*HIVE-MIND — Harper's colony.
+*HIVE-MIND — Born from royal jelly.
 Architecture for cognitive systems.*